Lent – Day 5 – A Study of Matthew 5

-We have no place from which to boast in our perfection without sin, no position from which we can judge others for their short comings and failures, no righteousness that exceeds God’s justice.
+We have no place from which to boast in our perfection without sin, nor a position from which we can judge others for their shortcomings and failures.
+We have no righteousness that exceeds God’s justice.
 So then, we are debtors to the Spirit [Romans 8:12] to love and to extend mercy and grace to others in the same measure we need to receive mercy and grace.

 Mercy is that quality of human character that compassionately understands the frailty of humanity and instead of demanding a penalty for a transgression or offense we extend mercy, forgiveness and grace knowing that we have been given such great mercy and grace from our Father through the suffering and death of our Lord Jesus Christ while we were yet sinners.

 This is the way of love.
 Not a mushy dismissal of accountability or a flowery irresponsible conveying of license to sin without impunity, but rather an acknowledgment in the face of judgment that God desires mercy more than sacrifice.
 [Matthew 12:1-8] Our offerings of worship to God are less valued than our extension of mercy to those who seek it from us.

 The key in all of this is “those who seek it.”
 We extend mercy to those who seek it with an acknowledgment of their transgression.
 God does just wave His hand over every offensive act of violence and wrong without the guilty asking to be forgiven.
 Salvation though purchased for all it is only granted to those who seek to receive it.
 There are immutable conditions for God’s for God’s forgiveness and salvation.
 The merciful are not called to just dole out forgiveness as license to keep on sinning.
 The merciful obtain mercy because they act in union with God’s mercy.
 His mercy is available to all who come to Him with a broken and contrite heart.